ampproject/amphtml/extensions/amp-consent/amp-consent.md

   "consentRequired": "remote",
 }
 ```
-AMP will wait for `checkConsentHref` response to decide whether consent is required from the user.
+If local cache is empty, AMP will wait for `checkConsentHref` response to decide whether a consent is required from the user.
 If the response contains `consentRequired: true` then AMP will collect consent via the specified prompt UI if consent state is `unknown`.
 The consent state from server (if returned) takes precedence over the value from local cache.

-For users in `unknownGeoGroup`, the merged config is
+For users in `geoGroupUnknown`, the merged config is
 ```
 {
   "onUpdateHref": "https://example.com/update-consent",